The public is still confused about this easily communicable virus.

 Q: Why do I only hear about Norovirus outbreaks on cruise ships?

-"The reason you hear about Norovirus on cruise ships is because they are required to report every incidence of gastrointestinal illness," according to Dave Forney, chief of the CDC's Vessel Sanitation Program.
+"The reason you hear about Norovirus on cruise ships is because they are required to report every incidence of gastrointestinal illness."

-"Nowhere else in the public health system of the United States is Norovirus a reportable illness.
+"Nowhere else in the public health system of the United States is this a reportable illness.

-Q: What are cruise lines doing to halt the spread of Norovirus?
+Q: What are cruise lines doing to halt the spread of?

 Buffet service often switches from "help yourself" to manned stations.